D. Rooney, Co-Owner & Vegetable Farmer

-D. Rooney got connected to farming after working as a carpenter, in addition to the music/audio industry and most recently working in the NYC restaurant industry at Blue Smoke, when her passion for food cultivated a desire to understand why there are inequities in our food system.
-In 2012, D. then became a certificate student of Farm School NYC, which she states was a life transforming experience that helped her identify her path and callings in life.
+D. is a mixed Latinx, gender non-binary farmer.
+D. got connected to farming after working as a carpenter, in addition to the music/audio industry and most recently working in the NYC restaurant industry at Blue Smoke, when D''s passion for food cultivated a desire to understand why there are inequities in our food system.
+In 2012, D. then became a certificate student of Farm School NYC, which D. states was a life transforming experience that helped her identify her path and callings in life.
 During D.'s tenure with Farm School NYC, she also worked with EcoStationNY, a nonprofit that focuses on social, environmental and food justice.
 D. used her farming and carpentry skills as vehicles to talk about larger social and societal issues around race, class, gender and sexuality.
 Working with youth at the Bushwick Campus Farm (a project of EcoStationNY) the Farm School community, other nonprofits focusing on food, social and environmental justice, enabled her to dive into many of these topics.
 D. also worked as a fellow for Design Trust for Public Space in NYC, in partnership with Farming Concrete, to work with community gardeners about creative ways of collecting data that strengthens resiliency among community gardeners in NYC, nationally and globally.

 From 2013 to 2015, D. was working with her friends and peers, Lorrie Clevenger, Jane Hodge, Michaela Hayes, Karen Washington and Maggie Cheney and collectively founded, Rise & Root Farm.
 After this, to expand upon her knowledge of growing food D. had been learning in NYC, she decided to move out of the city to dive full-time into large scale farming.
 D. spent the 2015 season working at the five-acre Sister's Hill Farm, in Stanfordville, NY, cultivating her large-scale farming skills and new love for CSA farming.
 At Sister’s Hill she learned about efficient farm systems, how to drive a tractor and helped to co-manage for their 250 member CSA.
 In the off season D. enjoys working for The Watershed Center, as an in-house cook, being a nerd and scheming about building and organizational projects for the farm, learning about tractors and motorcycles, connecting with friends, focusing on organizing and advocacy projects, as well as listening, dj-ing and dancing to music, a forever passion of hers.